iter-idea/IDEA-toolbox/README.md

 `npm install idea-toolbox`

 ## Release a new version on npm
+1. Commit the changes on GitHub
+1. Update the versions (find and replace, e.g. 0.0.1 -> 0.0.2)
-Commit the changes on GitHub and then release the new version with `npm publish`
+1. Release the new version on npm with `npm publish`

 ## References
 - https://medium.com/@jdaudier/how-to-create-and-publish-your-first-node-js-module-444e7585b738